apache/drill/_docs/developer-information/009-rest-api.md

 ### POST /query.json

-Submits a query, waits until the query completes, and then returns the results as single JSON object.
+Submit a query and return results.

 **Parameters**